opendistro/for-elasticsearch-docs/docs/sql/partiql.md

 ---
 layout: default
-title: PartiQL (JSON) Support
+title: JSON Support
 parent: SQL
 nav_order: 10
 ---

-# PartiQL (JSON) support
+# JSON Support

-SQL plugin supports [PartiQL](https://partiql.org/), a SQL-compatible query language that lets you query semi-structured and nested data for any data format.
+SQL plugin supports JSON by following [PartiQL](https://partiql.org/) specification, a SQL-compatible query language that lets you query semi-structured and nested data for any data format.
 The SQL plugin only supports a subset of the PartiQL specification.

 ## Querying nested collection